–Can there be any scarier phrase in all of public policy and management than “designing leadership”?

 So the fault-filled save-all of “designing” is shackled to the fault-filled catch-all of “leadership.”
 At this rate, the contortionists will win the fight to be their own worst enemy.

-–The promise to rid policy design of its flaws, or to ensure policy governs implementation on the ground, is an example of the magician’s misdirection.
+–The promise to rid policy design of its flaws, or to ensure reliable policy governs reliable implementation on the ground, is an example of misdirection.
 By drawing our attention to the problem of better policy design, we miss the fact that such design has always been a weak guide to policy management; and that policy implementation is where much of that management has to take place.
 The farmer plowing the field in the Brueghel painting was right in not attending to Icarus, all hubris, crashing into and flailing about in the sea behind.

 –The father of artist Max Ernst is said to have painted a picture of his garden but was so upset at having to leave out a tree for compositional reasons that he had the tree cut down in order to match the picture.
 I worked with project designers, engineers, ecologists and economists, who saw their worlds the same way.
 I still feel the shiver of shame of having had village trees cut down for a road that never came.